" " " "

 6. Make your application in good time

-• Application forms can be completed online or printed out and completed by hand.
+• Application forms can be completed online, or printed out and completed by hand

 7. What happens after our application is submitted?

-• Incomplete applications will be returned for a re-submission so it is important you ensure to answer all questions and supply the necessary quotes and costings as outlined on the application form to ensure your application is not held up.
+• Incomplete applications will be returned for a re-submission so it is important you answer all questions and supply the necessary quotes and costings as outlined on the application form to ensure your application is not held up.

 8. Getting your project started!